-When the weather turns cold there is nothing better than nourishing soup to warm you up!
-Try this higher protein, lower GI version of delicious pumpkin soup as a great post-exercise meal.
+When the weather turns cold, there is nothing better than a nourishing soup to warm you up!
+Try this high protein, low GI version of delicious pumpkin soup as a great post-exercise meal.

 Pumpkin Soup (serves 6)